 You are guaranteed to meet a lot of other travellers, students and backpackers in Southeast Asia so be friendly and open to changing plans on a whim to partake in a new adventure.

 READ MORE: Ultimate One Month Itinerary for Thailand

 Transportation and accommodation

-Outside of some major cities most countries have fairly limited public transport, and it isn’t always the ‘luxury’ transportation they may promise.
+Outside of some major cities, most countries have fairly limited public transport, and it isn’t always the ‘luxury’ transportation they may promise.
 Just be prepared, or book through a well-known company who can book all of your transportation for you.
 It takes time to get around in the region, whether that is taxis, trains or aeroplanes.
-Island hopping in the Philippines and Thailand can be done inexpensively by ferry.
+Island Hopping in the Philippines and Thailand can be done inexpensively by ferry.

 If you are brave the roads in most of Southeast Asia are perilous at best, but it is a cheap alternative to buses.
 Just be prepared to drive defensively!
-And when it comes to where to lay your head, book your accommodation in advance, as it is unlikely you will be able to turn up to many hotels in the region.
-Also the best hotels get booked up in advance, especially around peak seasons for the region.
+And when it comes to where to lay your head, book your accommodation in advance, as it is unlikely you will be able to turn up too many hotels in the region.
+Also, the best hotels get booked up in advance, especially around peak seasons for the region.

-Budget wise, you will be able to find hotels for around $50 a night typically for a 3 or 4 star hotel, and you may be looking at $80 for a 5* hotel in the tourist places.
+Budget wise, you will be able to find hotels for around $50 a night typically for a 3 or 4-star hotel, and you may be looking at $80 for a 5* hotel in the tourist places.